 The Council were aware that if they assessed Victor as having eligible needs which could not be met at home (such a need for 24-hour care) then they would have to fund his placement, as his savings were below the threshold.
 Social Services continually told Victor it was safe for him to return home, without carrying out a lawful assessment or creating a care plan.
 At the same time, the Council’s Housing Department told him he would not be eligible for supported accommodation, as his needs were too high.

-Alice wrote to the hospital discharge team and to senior Social Services staff setting out why the procedure that they had followed was unlawful, meaning that Victor’s situation amounted to an unlawful detention and false imprisonment in hospital, in addition to being in breach of their duties to Victor under the Care Act 2014.
+We wrote to the hospital discharge team and to senior Social Services staff setting out why the procedure that they had followed was unlawful, meaning that Victor’s situation amounted to an unlawful detention and false imprisonment in hospital, in addition to being in breach of their duties to Victor under the Care Act 2014.

-Alice argued that an immediate care home placement was required to ensure Victor’s safe discharge from hospital and prevent any further breaches.
+We argued that an immediate care home placement was required to ensure Victor’s safe discharge from hospital and prevent any further breaches.
 Social Services agreed to facilitate a free intermediate placement for six weeks, and confirmed that they would not seek to avoid their statutory duties to Victor if he gave notice on his tenancy.

 At Victor’s six week review, Social Services backed down and made the care home placement permanent.
 They agreed that the assessment completed in hospital had been unlawful and that Victor did have eligible needs, requiring 24 hour support to be available.

-If you are concerned someone is facing an unsafe hospital discharge or may be unlawfully detained in care, contact our expert Community Care Law Solicitors on 01273 609911, or email email@example.com
+If you are concerned someone is facing an unsafe hospital discharge or may be unlawfully detained in care, contact our expert Community Care Law solicitors on 01273 609911, or email email@example.com

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023